 As stated previously, the external reviewers' report should be received within two weeks of the site visit and the next step is to review the report.
 This is best done by the unit head and members of the team who have participated in the process.
 Prepare a written response to the reviewers' report which addresses each of their observations and recommendations.
+IR&E will provide the unit with a list of recommendations that must be addressed.

 f.
-Revision of action plan (as needed)
+Revision of action plan (optional)